ImamAdjiMauludi/8-Week-SQL-Challenge/Case Study #1 - Danny's Diner/Readme.md

 -

 ## Questions - 8
 **8. What is the total items and amount spent for each member before they became a member?**/**8.
-Berapa total barang dan jumlah yang dibelanjakan setiap anggota sebelum menjadi anggota?**
+Berapa total item dan jumlah yang dibelanjakan setiap customer sebelum menjadi member?**

 **Query**
 ~~~~sql